apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/try-backup.md

 </Tabs>

-For a MySQL cluster, it supports two default backup methods: `xtrabackup` and `volume-snapshot`.
+For a MySQL cluster, two default backup methods are supported: `xtrabackup` and `volume-snapshot`.
 The former uses the backup tool `xtrabackup` to backup MySQL data to an object storage, while the latter utilizes the volume snapshot capability of cloud storage to backup data through snapshots.
 When creating a backup, you can specify which backup method to use.

 ## Manual backup